How to Find a Cheap Storage Unit for Your Move?

 In the United States, storage units are typically measured in feet.
 The smallest units you can find are 5 feet by 5 feet, and they will typically only hold what you’d find in a small, walk-in closet.
 Now, from there, you have 5 by 10 ones and 5 by 15 sizes, which are equivalent to small and large walk-in closets, respectively.

 If you’re in the market for a very large option, then you may be exploring 10 by 20, 10 by 25, and even 10 by 30 options.
-These are huge storage units are great for long term projects or if you have a lot of furniture that needs to be stored for an extended period of time.
+These are huge storage units that are great for long-term projects or if you have a lot of furniture that needs to be stored for an extended period of time.

 The thing about the size is this – sure, it may fit a lot of the items that you want to fit, but the bigger the storage unit is, the more that you are going to need to pay for it, whether you rent it weekly or monthly.
 Large units can cost over $100 or even $150 per month, depending on the company.
 The smaller units are closer to $40 to $75 on a monthly basis.